 - Evaluation of snow layers and stability

 - To assess avalanche hazards in the terrain

-- To determine an appropriate daily ski program adapted to conditions
+- To determine an appropriate daily ski program adapted to current snow and weather conditions

 - Each area has a safety guide that works separately from the ski groups

 To further ensure guest safety, CMH provides the following equipment: